bifurcationkit/BifurcationKit.jl/docs/src/tutorials.md

 There are three levels of tutorials:

-1. fully automatic bifurcation diagram (**aBD**) computation (only for equilibria): one uses the function `bifurcationdiagram` and let it compute the diagram fully automatically.
+1. fully **automatic bifurcation diagram** (**aBD**) computation (only for equilibria): one uses the function `bifurcationdiagram` and let it compute the diagram fully automatically.
 Another possibility is to use **deflated continuation**.
-2. semi-automatic bifurcation diagram computation: one uses automatic branch switching (**aBS**) to compute branches at specified bifurcation points
+2. semi-automatic bifurcation diagram computation: one uses **automatic branch switching** (**aBS**) to compute branches at specified bifurcation points
 3. manual bifurcation diagram computation: one does not uses automatic branch switching.
 This has only educational purposes or for complex problems where aBS fails.

 ## ODE examples

-We present an example of the use of the package in the case of ODE.
+We present examples of the use of the package in the case of ODEs.
 Although `BifurcationKit.jl` is not geared towards them, we provide some specific methods which allow to study the bifurcations of ODE in a relatively efficient way.

 ```@contents
-Pages = ["tutorialsODE.md", "tutorialCO.md"]
+Pages = ["tutorialsODE.md", "tutorialCO.md", "tutorialPP2.md"]
 Depth = 1
 ```